flintproject/Flint/doc/JOSS/paper.md

 [@hindmarsh2005sundials].
 It also supports a non-deterministic extension of ODEs, namely stochastic differential equations (SDE) [@higham_algorithmic_2001] which makes it possible to involve random elements, e.g. noises, in the dynamics.

+The development of `Flint` has been tied in with the physiome.jp project [@nomura_toward_2010], which aims to establish a computational platform for multiscale in silico studies on physiome.
+As part of the platform, `Flint` complements the features of an authoring software PhysioDesigner for PHML [@asai_multilevel_2012], while they are deliberately separated programs.
+Driven by demands from the project's collaborators, we have enhanced `Flint` to support different modeling standards.
+For example, in order to leverage a published SBML model of subcellular signaling to build tissue or higher-level physiological ones, there is a technical proposal embedding it in PHML [@asai_versatile_2014].
+Simulating such models is a reason for adopting `Flint` even when other state-of-the-art tools are publicly available, e.g. COPASI [@hoops_copasicomplex_2006], focusing on its own format.

 # Implementation